elastic/ansible-elasticsearch/README.md

 ### Removing OSS distribution for versions >= 7.11.0

-Starting from Elasticsearch 7.11.0, OSS distributions will no more provided following Elasticsearch recent license change.
+Starting from Elasticsearch 7.11.0, OSS distributions will no longer be provided following the recent Elasticsearch license change.

 This Ansible role will fail if `oss_version` is set to `true` and `es_version` is greater than `7.11.0`.